MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/sourceFileUpload/README.md

 ### Naming sourceFileUpload steps

-The canonical name given to sourceFileUpload app steps is 'upload', which matches the step type declared in sourceFileUpload/module.yml.
+The canonical name given to sourceFileUpload app steps is 'upload', which matches the step type declared in _sourceFileUpload/module.yml_.
-We recommend you follow this convention as it promotes consistency and readability.
+We recommend following this convention as it promotes consistency and readability.

 ```yml
 # <app>/config.yml